 The essential picnic gear

-Grab your cooler, backpack, wicker basket, or laundry tub and start packing.
+So, grab your cooler, backpack, wicker basket, or laundry tub and start packing.

 These are the things which usually get thrown into our picnic tub: